-- All three guardian types can be used with large livestock (horses and cows) and medium sized livestock (goats, sheep, and pigs).
+All three guardian types can be used with large livestock (horses and cows) and medium sized livestock (goats, sheep, pigs, and miniature cattle breeds).

-- LGDs can be trained to walk among poultry without injuring them, donkeys and llamas may accidentally or intentionally kick or step on birds.
+LGDs can be trained to walk among backyard chickens without injuring them, donkeys and llamas may accidentally or intentionally kick or step on birds.

 Do you feel a need for personal protection as well as livestock defense?

-- Some of the LGD breeds are wonderful with children.
+Some of the livestock guardian dog breeds are wonderful with children.

 How many guardian animals do you need?